 - Add remaining oil to a large saucepan.
 Over a medium heat, add onion stirring for 3 minutes or until golden, slowly stir in tomato paste and stock.
 Keep stirring until all blended.
 Allow to come to boil then reduce heat to low.
 Simmer for a further 15 minutes whilst blending your baked tomatoes.

 - Blend your baked tomatoes, garlic and add basil (save a few leaves for decoration) into the saucepan now.
 Slowly bring heat back up to boiling, then turn off heat.

 - Serve into soup bowls, adding decorative leaves of basil.
-For extra flavour you can also add a tablespoon of Greek Plain Yogurt.
-Serve Sough Dough Bread on the side or have on table for people to help themselves.
+For extra flavour you can also add a tablespoon of Plain Coconut Yogurt.
+Serve with Sough Dough or Gluten free Bread on the side or have on table for people to help themselves.

 Learn More about the Foods to Eat & Why with Easy -to-follow Recipes in my